 Directions: Day-use entrance and parking for Tolland State Forest on Tolland Road.
-To get to beach, take Tolland Rd before continuing on Main Road This becomes Sargent Road. which will soon lead to the beach on your left.
+To get to beach, take Tolland Road before continuing on Main Road This becomes Sargent Road, which will soon lead to the beach on your left.

 About: Located at the end point of a rustic state camp ground, the beach on the Otis Reservoir is a popular summer attraction.

 After paying $8 for parking ($30 for non-Mass. resident) to enter the campground, one can enjoy the sandy beach, many picnic tables, grills, and trails.
 Also offering a boat launch, the reservoir is a popular spot for fishermen.
 The multi-use trails are perfect in the summer for hiking, walking, biking and horseback riding.

 Hours: Sunrise until sunset.